-Should a student believe that an omission has occurred on a final grade issued by an instructor, the student should first discuss his/her concern with the instructor.
-This discussion must take place no later than the first week of the following academic quarter for full quarter/second module courses and Sunday, Week 8 for module one courses.
-At the conclusion of that discussion, if the student is not satisfied with the outcome, she/he may challenge the disputed grade.
-The challenge must take place prior to the end of the second week of the quarter for full quarter/second module courses and Sunday, Week 9 for module one courses, following the challenged course grade.
+Should a student believe that an omission has occurred on a final grade issued by an instructor, the student should first discuss their concern with the instructor.
+This discussion must take place no later than Wednesday the first week of the following academic quarter for full quarter/second module courses and Sunday, Week 8 for module one courses.
+At the conclusion of that discussion, if the student is not satisfied with the outcome, they may challenge the disputed grade.
+The challenge must take place prior to Wednesday of the second week of the quarter for full quarter/second module courses and Sunday, Week 9 for module one courses, following the challenged course grade.
 Challenges are to be presented, in writing, to the respective Dean of the College in whose department the course falls, and must be accompanied with all of the evidence necessary to support the student's claim.
 If an omission is identified, the faculty member must submit a Change of Grade Request form to Academic Services by Friday of week 2\ for full quarter/second module courses and Wednesday, Week 10\ for module one courses.
+Grade challenge requests occurring after the deadline must be approved by the Vice President/Provost.

-\Students who have earned a failing grade in pre-requisite courses should complete all requirements to resolve the failing grade before the start of the next quarter or module course.
+\Students who have earned a failing grade in prerequisite courses should complete all requirements to resolve the failing grade before the start of the next quarter or module course.
 They will not be allowed to take the next level course until a passing grade in the pre-requisite course is resolved.